 Do you know everything you need to know about your 2022 IRA Contribution Limits?
 Did you know the IRS changed these limits from 2021?
 Federal regulations that cover annual Roth, Traditional, Simple and SEP IRAs, your overall 401k limits, as well as income limits for all accounts are in flux.

 Each year, the IRS changes the rules governing individual retirement accounts, so it is important to stay current on the new regulations for your IRA, especially when opening a Roth IRA.

 Some questions that may be on your mind right now:

 Two sets of Rules.
 The rules that govern your annual maximum contribution to your individual retirement account depend upon your age: one set of regulations if you are under 50 this year, and another set of rules if you turn 50 or older this year.

-In 2018 the annual limit for your IRA contribution was five thousand five hundred dollars, for those 50 and under.
-If you were over 50 in 2018, the catch-up contribution rules increased your maximum limit to six thousand five hundred dollars.
+In 2021 the annual limit for your IRA contribution was six thousand dollars, for those 50 and under.
+If you were over 50 in 2021, the catch-up contribution rules increased your maximum limit to seven thousand dollars.